JPEG XL Vs AVIF: Which is Better?

 AVIF

-In 2021, AVIF encountered similar difficulties with browser support but was making progress.
+In 2021, AVIF encountered similar difficulties with browser support but was progressing.
 It’s vital to check the most recent browser compatibility for both formats as of 2023 because both were relatively new.

 4. Flexibility and features